NCAR/simpler_models/doc/source/aqua_som_doc.rst

 Aquaplanet Slab Ocean Model Documentation
 =========================================

 The aquaplanet SOM default configuration differs slightly from the standard SOM.
 First, the sea ice is removed by default by specifying a stub ice model in the compset definition.
-Second, the slab ocean is given a uniform 30 m depth in the default forcing file, following the TRACMIP specification (`Voigt et al., 2016`_).
+Second, the slab ocean is given a uniform 30 m depth in the default forcing file, following the TRACMIP specification [1]_.
 Finally, the forcing file contains the bottom-of-the-slab Q-fluxes that are not computed from a fully-coupled simulation.
-Instead, the "test" cases contain a default forcing file with zero Q-fluxes; these may be replaced by user-defined forcing via the ``DOCN_SOM_FILENAME`` namelist variable.
-In the scientifically supported compsets, a default forcing file is used that contains Q-flux values computed from a prescribed SST aquaplanet.
-The method is from `Kiehl et al. (2006)`_, termed the "old way" in the `SOM Forcing document`_.
+Instead, the "test" cases (e.g., EC6AQUAPtest) contain a default forcing file with zero Q-fluxes; these may be replaced by user-defined forcing via the ``DOCN_SOM_FILENAME`` variable in the docn namelist.
+In the scientifically supported compsets (e.g., EC6AQUAP), a default forcing file is used that contains Q-flux values computed from a prescribed SST aquaplanet.
+The method is from Kiehl et al. (2006) [2]_, termed the "old way" in the `SOM Forcing document`_.
 The equation that is used to derive the Q-flux is

 .. math::
   \rho c_p h \frac{\partial \mathrm{SST}}{\partial t} = F_{\mathrm{net}} + Q_{\mathrm{flx}}